 Each and every student can not become a proficient artist, but every student should be able to appreciate & enjoy various arts.
 One should have a rich taste.
 One should be able to recognize what is classical and eternal in arts.
-If we can inculcate such a taste in the students, they will be able to express themselves through some or the other medium.
-For the same, the school time-table includes expression skills development periods.
+If we can inculcate such a taste in the students, they will be able to express themselves through some of the other mediums.
+For the same, the school timetable includes expression skills development periods.
 In these periods, the students try to acquire the vision and skills of arts.

-Teaching of history is cosidered to be an important tool for motivating children.
-The teachers in JPP have written history-books depicting the inspirational stories from Indian history.
-In 5th std. children learn the biography of Shivaji Maharaj, in 6th they learn the history of the Marathas and the Rajputs and in 7th they learn the history of the Sikhs through story-telling.
+Teaching history is considered to be an important tool for motivating children.
+The teachers in JPP have written history books depicting inspirational stories from Indian history.
+In 5th std. children learn the biography of Shivaji Maharaj, in 6th standard they learn the history of the Marathas and the Rajputs and in 7th they learn the history of the Sikhs through story-telling.

-The text of the Upasana for 5th, 6th and 7th grade students is different from the text or those who have taken the vow of Brahmacharya in the 8th standard or later.
-On all such occasions, there are readings from the Vedas, the Upanishadas, the Bhagawad Geeta and also songs by the saints of the past and the present.
+The text of the Upasana for 5th, 6th, and 7th-grade students is different from the text or those who have taken the vow of Brahmacharya in the 8th standard or later.
+On all such occasions, there are readings from the Vedas, the Upanishads, the Bhagawad Geeta, and also songs by the saints of the past and the present.